Chibi97/Striparnica/README.md

 # Striparnica
-# College project for Web programming PHP 1 course.
-# This is my very first dynamic website and it includes:
+College project for Web programming PHP 1 course on ICT College This is my very first dynamic website and it includes:
-# PHP (pure, without frameworks)
+> PHP (pure, without frameworks)
-# JavaScript (with Chartist, select2 and KNOB librarires)
+> JavaScript (with Chartist, select2 and KNOB librarires)
+> JQuery
+> MySQL
-# AJAX
+> AJAX
-# HTML 5
+> HTML 5
-# CSS 3 (with cool animations and resposivity)
+> CSS 3 (with cool animations and resposivity)

+Using Amazon Web Services, Visual Studio Code, Git and Apache